bee6523/HAI_Flask/README.md

 This is our novel and unique approach.
 This is link for prototype: [KVPN required](http://143.248.133.65:4321/#).

-### Instruction
+# Instruction

 <div style="text-align:center">
 <img src="https://i.imgur.com/YRM1Y3H.png" width="400"/>
 <img src="https://i.imgur.com/0pbDCKH.png" width="400"/>
 </div>

-In this section, we will further demonstrate how the above image can be inpainted to produce the bottom image.
+In this section, we will further demonstrate how the image on the left can be inpainted to produce the image on the right.

 1. Upload an image.
 <div style="text-align:center">